Xyce/Xyce/INSTALL.md

 not have a package manager equivalent.
-Internally, we use the Intel compiler suite with the Intel [Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html) (MKL), which provides the BLAS, LAPACK and FFT capabilities (removing the need for FFTW).
+Internally, we use the Intel compiler suite with the Intel [Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html) (MKL).
+The MKL provides the BLAS, LAPACK and FFT capabilities (removing the need for FFTW).
 At the beginning of 2021, Intel rebranded their tool chains as the [oneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html) Toolkits, and now make them available for free.